framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 This will make `variables.userService` and `variables.securityService` available, based on `model/services/user.cfc` and `model/services/security.cfc`.
 You could also use long form CFC names like `userservice.cfc` and `securityservice.cfc` if you wanted.
 See the next section for more details on configuring DI/1.

-If you let FW/1 use DI/1 (or AOP/1) to automatically manage your beans, and you are using subsystems, FW/1 will also use it to manage your subsystems' beans.
+If you let FW/1 use DI/1 to automatically manage your beans, and you are using subsystems, FW/1 will also use it to manage your subsystems' beans.
 See [Using Subsystems](/documentation/using-subsystems.html) for more details.

 ### Transients, Bean Factory, Framework